Senior pranks convey the wrong message about our school system.

 I don’t consider dress-up days (Hawaiian shirts) or matching bracelets senior pranks.
 Those activities are typically coordinated with the school, similar to homecoming events.

 A senior prank is an event, a trick often done without adults.
 It is rarely done with the entire class.
 Instead, senior pranks provide one more opportunity to exclude students who feel they don’t belong to the school.
 Senior pranks are a tradition that should be retired.
+Reflecting on practices in education, I find myself thinking about senior pranks and the messages they send educators and younger students.

 Welcome to ELA Today, a monthly chat where the authors of Reading and Writing Haven and Language Arts Classroom cover different ways of approaching common decisions in the ELA classroom.